-We are just loving this dog family photo.
-Dogs come in all shapes colors and sizes; these puppies are Golden Retrievers.
-Retrievers are eager, hard workers with a great sense of smell.
-Dog experts say goldens are also the 4th smartest dog, after border collies, poodles, and German shepherds.
-So they work as guide dogs, rescue dogs and hunting dogs.
-And if you have one as a pet, they love to fetch: if you throw something, that puppy will run to get it and bring it back to you.
+We are just loving this dog family photo of Golden Retriever puppies.
+Retrievers are eager, hard workers with a great sense of smell, and they love to play fetch.
 These puppies have far more brothers and sisters than we people usually do, but a mama retriever can have up to 12 puppies at once!
 That’s plenty of helpers to fetch your Frisbee.

 Wee ones: How many puppies can we see in the picture?
 Look closely!